Takakiriy/new-commit/README.md

     Automatic merge failed; fix conflicts and then commit the result.
         Files .commit/example.txt and .commit_repository/example.txt differ

-The new-commit command will show CONFLICT(s) warning until conflicts are resolved.
+The locommit command will show CONFLICT(s) warning until conflicts are resolved.

     $ cd __WorkingDirectory__
-    $ new-commit
+    $ locommit
     Created new ".commit_new" folder.
     Changes for .commit:
         Files .commit/example.txt and .commit_new/example.txt differ